top of page

 We set aside roles and expectations.

-For a few precious days, we let go of work, selling, and stress and simply return to ourselves.
+This is where we let go of work, selling, and stress and simply return to ourselves.

 Honoring Women Supporting Women